harishanandan555/nxticker/README.md

 ---

-**BetaTickers** - Professional financial data infrastructure for developers, traders, and enterprises.
+**NxTicker** - Professional financial data infrastructure for developers, traders, and enterprises.